 According to the U.S. Department of Veterans Affairs, 15 to 35 percent of people who suffer from chronic pain also have PTSD.
 Addressing trauma can help with physical pain and some forms of chronic illnesses.
 Approximately one in three Americans suffer from some kind of chronic pain in their lifetime, and about one quarter of them are not able to do day to day activities because of their chronic pain.

-None Should Have to Struggle
+You Don't Have to Struggle with

-EMDR therapy can help in a fast and healthy way to alleviate the symptoms associated with trauma.
+EMDR therapy is an accelerated therapeutic approach to help alleviate the symptoms associated with trauma.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven to be effective for the treatment of trauma and negative core beliefs associated with traumatic experiences.

 Trauma Doesn’t Define Who You Are

-Because trauma is correlated with shame and a sense of not belonging or being good enough, you will find through trauma resolution a new way of connecting with yourself and others, which will lead ultimately to live a more fulfilling life and have healthier and happier relationships.
+Because trauma is correlated with shame and a sense of not belonging or being good enough, you will find through trauma resolution a new way of connecting with yourself and others, which will lead you to live a more fulfilling life and have healthier and happier relationships.

 Imagine how great it would be to feel calm and confident throughout your day, to be able to recognize and highlight your accomplishments, and develop healthy and genuine connections with others.